pflanze/functional-perl/README.md

   in the [[howto]]) might be solvable through modules or core interpreter changes.
 That would make some code easier to write and look at.
 (See [[ideas]].)
-This may then also change where explicit indication about memory retention are still expected.
-(Possibly backwards incompatible.)
+This may then also change where explicit indication about memory retention are still expected (possibly backwards incompatibly.)

 * there are also various ways in which to explore performance improvements (read-only guarantees and caching, sequences, PXML